top of page

 This can cause symptoms of anxiety because of the gut-brain connection.
 Another potential cause of irritation lies in your intestinal lining.

-One area of the intestines that can often become irritated is your ileocecal valve, where your small intestines transition to your large intestine or colon.
+One area of the intestines that can often become irritated is your ileocecal valve, where your small intestines transitions to your large intestine or colon.

 Because it's a transition point, it tends to become irritated often.
-Any food can rub up against your inflamed intestinal lining causing sensitive nerves to be irritated triggering anxiety.
+Any food can rub up against your inflamed intestinal lining, causing sensitive nerves to be irritated and triggering anxiety.

 THE IMPORTANCE OF ADEQUATE DIAGNOSIS AND TREATMENT